 "I hate computers!
 Why do they always blow up when I use them?"Some people are just naturally good with technology, while others can barely surf the Internet.
 And then there are those who go beyond the "use the CD-ROM drive as a cup holder" crowd, and can cause a computer to catch fire and explode while trying to turn it on, or even by standing next to it.
 That's the Walking Techbane in a nutshell.
 For added irony, sometimes the Walking Techbane wants to be good with technology, but is prevented from doing so by the apparent plague of gremlins that follows them whenever they try to work anything with moving parts.
 In this case, they may overlap with Bungling Inventor.
+Sub-Trope of The Jinx.
 Contrast Hopeless with Tech, and the polar opposite Walking Techfix.
 Electromagnetic Ghosts can sometimes be this.
 If it's not the user, but the computer itself, it's The Alleged Computer.
+It's Anti-Magic if the user's presence turns off magic instead of technology.

 open/close all folders